 Good\ relevant\ smart comments can be highlighted by the "Educator's Thumbs up" feature (whenever an instructor "Likes" a specific comment or a reply).
 Click here to see how "Educator's Thumbs up" look like.

 Q&A can be in all directions:

-Instructor poses questions, students answer
+Instructor poses questions, learners answer

-Students ask, instructor answers
+Learners ask, instructor answers

-Students can use the platform to interact with one another, regarding video content:
+Learners can use the platform to interact with one another, regarding video content:

-Reply to other students' questions
+Reply to other learners' questions

 Encountered other types of interactions?
 We'd love to hear them!
 Click here to share them.